10 Top Attractions & Things to Do around Loch Lomond

 See also: Where to Stay near Loch Lomond

-Loch Lomond and The Trossachs National Park - Britain's fourth largest national park - covers an area of 720 sq mi with Loch Lomond at its center.
+Loch Lomond and The Trossachs National Park - Britain's fourth largest national park - covers an area of 720 square miles with Loch Lomond at its center.
 It also incorporates a number of mountain ranges, including The Munros and Ben Lomond, as well as the Corbett peaks.
-The area is extremely popular with outdoor enthusiasts, drawn here for things to do such as hiking, biking, boating, canoeing and kayaking.
-For those seeking a more sedate pace, visit the National Park Centre located in Balmaha with its displays regarding the area's history and geology, a variety of easy trails, as well as events such as craft and arts shows.
+The area is extremely popular with outdoor enthusiasts, drawn here for things to do such as fishing, hiking, biking, climbing, boating, canoeing, and kayaking, as well as camping.

-2 The Island of Inchmurrin
+3. The Island of Inchmurrin

-The largest of Loch Lomond's numerous islands, Inchmurrin was once home to a 7th century monastery and chapel dedicated to Saint Mirin.
-It's also where you'll find the ruins of 8th century Lennox Castle, famous as a hunting lodge used by King Robert I and later robbed by the legendary Rob Roy.
+The largest of Loch Lomond's numerous islands - and the largest fresh water island in the UK - Inchmurrin was once home to a 7th-century monastery and chapel dedicated to Saint Mirin.
+It's also where you'll find the ruins of 8th-century Lennox Castle, famous as a hunting lodge used by King Robert I and later robbed by the legendary Rob Roy.

 Location: Inchmurrin Island, Loch Lomond